JedidiMohamed/winning-solution-in-kaggle-days-challenge/README.md

 # winning-solution-in-kaggle-days-challenge
-winning solution for kaggle days challenge
+winning solution for kaggle days challenge , hosted in Paris